Grant Writing Tips

 To apply for a NCR-SARE grant:

-Step 1: Determine which SARE grant program is right for you: the Research and Education Grant Program, the Farmer Rancher Grant Program, the Graduate Student Grant Program, the Youth Educator Grant Program and/or the Professional Development Program (PDP).
+Step 1: Determine which SARE grant program is right for you: the Research and Education Grant Program, the Farmer Rancher Grant Program, the Graduate Student Grant Program, the Youth Educator Grant Program, the Partnership Grant Program and/or the Professional Development Program (PDP).

 Step 2: Search the national SARE database of projects to review previously funded grants in your topic area.